jaybee30/PIZZA-SALES-/README.md

 Average pizzas per order - 2.32

 **RECOMMENDATION**
-Pizza orders and revenue maintains an upward trajectory from the beginning of the week Sunday and peaks on Friday before it starts dropping, this means most people prefer to eat pizza towards and during the weekend.
-Most people prefer to have the Pepperoni pizza for lunch on Fridays.
-It is advisable to make available tables and chairs to be able to accomodate the influx of the weekend, we can also explore the option of delivery services.
+Pizza orders and revenue shows an increasing rate from Sunday and peaks on Friday, then it starts dropping.
+This indicates that customers have a preference of ordering pizza during the beginning of weekend till saturday evening.
+It is recommended that all factors of production should be given utmost attention to so as to accomodate the large influx of orders.

+I reecommend that the Extra-large pizza category be scraped since it is a poor performing category having contributed 0.08% of the total orders, a poor revenue of $1,006 and a total of 28 quantity of pizzas in total.
+The factors of production used on producing this category if used on high performance category will add to the revenue generated.

 The Ingredients for Pepperoni pizza should be made readily available and in large quantities on or before Fridays.
 Since more orders are received on Fridays, a discount policy can be introduced every last Friday of the month where a customer gets 1 extra pizza when they buy 3 and above, this will encourage them to buy more

 **DASHBOARD**